 5. White Ringneck Parakeets

-Originally from India, ringneck parakeets come a variety of colors.
+Originally from India, ringneck parakeets come in a variety of colors.
 White birds are sometimes available, though they may be harder to find.
-You may have luck with breeders, or by reaching out to your local pet specialty store.
+You may have luck with breeders or by reaching out to your local pet specialty store.

 White ringneck parakeets are similar to their multi-colored cousins.
 These are very social birds, and they need frequent enrichment and interaction to stay bonded to their owners.
 They are also talkative, and can be quite loud when they get going.

 The little Corella cockatoo's native range is found in Australia and New Guinea.
 They are members of the Cacatua genus, and are cousins of other cockatoo species.
 They have stunning white plumage, but don't get quite as big as some other, more popular cockatoos.